security-egg/securityegg/_posts/2021-04-28-cyber-apocalypse-ctf.md

 	</li>
 	<img src="/securityegg/assets/images/ctfs/cyberapocalypse/encoded_exe.png" alt="#" style="max-width: 100%">
 	<li style="margin: 2%">
 		Take a good look at the highlighted text.
 There's clearly a cmd.exe call that could be malicious.
 But, what else is being called?
-We can recognize two reverse part of the string: <span style="color:red">ptth</span> and <span style="color:red">eliftuo</span>.
+We can recognize two reversed parts of the string: <span style="color:red">ptth</span> and <span style="color:red">eliftuo</span>.
 Hmm...
 	</li>
 	<li style="margin: 2%">
 		Why don't we reverse the most promising part with python?